Awards and recognition are only important as evidence of benefits to those we serve.

 Recognition of Hospitals and Other Groups

-Intermountain Medical Center has been officially re-certified as a Level I Trauma Center, the highest possible designation, by the American College of Surgeons.
+Intermountain Medical Center has been officially re-certified as a Level I Trauma Center in 2012, the highest possible designation, by the American College of Surgeons.
 Level I signifies that the hospital provides the highest level of care, has a full range of trauma specialists and equipment available 24 hours a day, and is active in trauma research.

 Dixie Regional Medical Center received the Gold Seal of Approval from The Joint Commission for its total joint and total hip replacement programs.
 This designation means the hospital adheres to the most stringent clinical standards regarding treatment modalities and technology, therapy services, and patient education.

-McKay-Dee Hospital Center was named by Truven Health Analytics (formerly Thomson Reuters) and Modern Healthcare to the list of "100 Top Hospitals" in the U.S. It was one of only 25 nationwide to be included among the "25 Top Teaching Hospitals."
+McKay-Dee Hospital Center, Logan Regional Hospital, and Alta Vew Hospital were named by Truven Health Analytics (formerly Thomson Reuters) and Modern Healthcare to the 2013 list of "100 Top Hospitals" in the U.S. In 2012, McKay-Dee Hospital center was one of only 25 nationwide to be included among the "25 Top Teaching Hospitals."
 Truven Health Analytics also named Dixie Regional Medical Center as one of only 15 community hospitals nationwide and the only hospital in Utah to its 2012 list of "50 Top Cardiovascular Hospitals."

 Seven Intermountain hospitals were recognized by the American Heart Association and American Stroke Association with the "Get With the Guidelines Quality Achievement Award" for their performance on measures for stroke and heart failure care.
 The recognized hospitals include American Fork Hospital, Dixie Regional Medical Center, Logan Regional Hospital, Intermountain Medical Center, McKay-Dee Hospital Center, LDS Hospital, and Utah Valley Regional Medical Center.